Fixed Points of Parking Functions: The Zeta Map

 By~\Cref{thm:b_is_bij}, since $B: \PF_m^n \to \Park_m^n$ is a bijection, we obtain a new proof that the sweep map on $(m,n)$-Dyck paths is invertible.

 \begin{theorem} For $m,n$ coprime, the sweep map on $(m,n)$-Dyck paths is invertible. \end{theorem}

-\begin{remark} In~\cite[Section 5.2]{armstrong2015sweep}, Armstrong, Loehr, and Warrington remark that the sweep map can be inverted if the individual levels of the steps on the path specified by $\swg(\del)$ can be determined.
+\begin{remark} In~\cite[Section 5.2]{armstrong2015sweep}, Armstrong, Loehr, and Warrington remark that the sweep map can be inverted if the levels of each of the steps on the path specified by $\swg(\del)$ can be determined.
 The last two authors gave an algorithm to determine these levels in~\cite{thomas2015sweeping}.

 This strategy of determining levels can be related to the fixed point of a parking word as follows. \Cref{prop:sweep_and_zeta} shows that the fixed point of the (increasing) parking word $B(\prk_\del)$ encodes the levels of the vertical steps of $\swg(\del)$.
 For example, the left path $\del$ in~\Cref{fig:ratpaths} corresponds to the $(m,n)$-filter tuple $\prk_\del$ specified on the left of~\Cref{fig:sweep}.
 Then $m(\prk_\del^{(n)})= [7,13,14,16]$ records the levels that should be assigned (from top left to bottom right) to the vertical steps of $\swg(\del)$, as illustrated on the right of~\Cref{fig:sweep}.
 The remaining levels---corresponding to the horizontal steps (again from top left to bottom right)---are determined from by the word $n(\prk_\del^{(0)}) = [0,4,6,8,9,10,12]$. \end{remark}